Master & Doctoral (Collaborative)

 - Applicants must meet the admission requirements for a graduate degree program at the Bloomberg Faculty of Nursing (see MN Admission Requirements or PhD Admission Requirements).

-- Applicants must meet the admission requirements for the collaborative program they are applying to.
-Applicants should see the current SGS calendar and search by Graduate Unit for information about to their collaborative program of interest.
+- Applicants must meet the admission requirements for the collaborative specialization they are applying to.
+Applicants should see the current SGS calendar and search by Graduate Unit for information about to their collaborative specialization of interest.

-Students participating in a collaborative program must be registered in a degree program in the Lawrence S. Bloomberg Faculty of Nursing Graduate Department of the School of Graduate Studies.
-They must meet all admission standards and complete all degree requirements of the home unit, as well as meet the requirements of the collaborative program.
-The degree conferred is in the home discipline, and there is a notation on the student’s transcript indicating completion of the collaborative program.
+Students participating in a collaborative specialization must be registered in a degree program in the Lawrence S. Bloomberg Faculty of Nursing Graduate Department of the School of Graduate Studies.
+They must meet all admission standards and complete all degree requirements of the home unit, as well as meet the requirements of the collaborative specialization.
+The degree conferred is in the home discipline, and there is a notation on the student’s transcript indicating completion of the collaborative specialization.

-Most collaborative programs require one core course, one elective or seminar series, and that the clinical course placement allows for related experience.
+Most collaborative specializations require one core course, one elective or seminar series, and that the clinical course placement allows for related experience.

 All requirements must be completed by the end of the final clinical course